shwetajha-2006/prodigy-infotech-ml-task03/README.md

 # prodigy-infotech-ml-task03
-Implement a support vector machine(SVM) to classify images of cats and dog
+Implement a support vector machine(SVM) to classify images of cats and dogs